plotnick/platform-id-demo/online-platform-id-demo.md

 N: Here's a rough diagram of the chain of signatures that goes into an attestation from a Root of Trust on an Oxide device.
 At the top of the diagram, in the red box, we have our offline root signing an intermediate signing certificate.
-We call this a signing ceremony, and it's red to indicate that this is an expensive operation: it takes a lot of people many days to prepare and execute that one signature operation.
+That root key is on a YubiHSM that gets locked in a safe deposit box in a bank downtown.
+To use this key, we have a "signing ceremony", and it's red to indicate that this is an expensive operation: it takes a lot of people many days to prepare and execute that one signature operation.

 N: But once that's done, we can use that intermediate certificate to issue platform identity certificates to the devices during manufacturing.
 That's